rohithreddy/xmonad-log-applet/README.md

 xmonad-log-applet was originally written by Adam Wick, you can get more details on the [old website][0].

+## ChangeLog

+has been modified to work with libmatepanelapplet-4.0

 ## Installation

 There are two pieces of setup you'll need to get this working, assuming you are